fadado/jqt/docs/content/content.md

 ### Preprocessing

 The MarkDown input content is preprocessed using [GPP][GPP].
-All the expected options in a macro processor are available, like defining new macros, include other files, etc. For example, a macro call like `<%include "../VERSION">` will expand to he string <code><%include "../VERSION"></code>
+All the expected options in a preprocessor are available, like defining new macros, include other files, etc. For example, a macro call like `<%include "../VERSION">` will expand to he string <code><%include "../VERSION"></code>
 as you can see in this paragraph and on the top of these pages.